Beginner’s Guide to Drone Racing – Start Your Adrenaline Adventure

 Radio Transmitter Basics

-The radio transmitter is your primary control interface, allowing you to pilot your drone with precision.
+The radio transmitter, also commonly referred to as the controller, is your primary control interface, allowing you to pilot your drone with precision.
 Popular beginner-friendly radios include the FrSky QX7, RadioMaster TX16S, and Jumper T-Pro.

 Other Essential Accessories